 XenoEntities Network (XEN) is a platform for discussion and experimentation focusing on intersections of queer, gender, and feminist studies with digital technologies, organized by Lou Drago, Pedro Marum, and Zander Porter.

-The XEN-curated programs comprise events with performances, screenings, and panels.
-Programs revolve around contemporary art and philosophical-theoretical themes such as posthumanism, xenofeminism, cyborgs and prosthetics, surveillance technologies, and virtual reality, amongst others.
-Collaborations between XEN (or its members) and other spaces and institutions include ACUD MACHT NEU (Berlin), Agora (Berlin), Faculdade de Belas-Artes (Lisbon), Fuchsbau Festival (Hanover), Gropius Bau (Berlin), Hares & Hyenas (Melbourne), Institute of Art & Art Theory (Cologne), Kampnagel (Hamburg), KW Institute for Contemporary Art (Berlin), Mimosa House (London), Rabbit Hole (Lisbon), Rama em Flor (Lisbon), Room E-10 27 (Berlin/Paris), Saturnalia (Milan), SomoS (Berlin), Sophiensæle (Berlin), SPEKTRUM (Berlin/Athens), Unsound (Kraków), transmediale (Berlin), and Zé dos Bois Gallery (Lisbon).
+XEN-curated programs comprise events with performances, screenings, and panels.
+Programs revolve around contemporary art and philosophical-theoretical themes between (and beyond) posthumanism, xenofeminism, cyborgs, prosthetics, surveillance technologies, and virtual reality.
+Collaborations between XEN and community spaces, galleries, institutions, and universities include ACUD MACHT NEU (Berlin), Agora (Berlin), Gropius Bau (Berlin), Hares & Hyenas (Melbourne), Institute of Art & Art Theory (Cologne), Kampnagel (Hamburg), KW Institute for Contemporary Art (Berlin), Mimosa House (London), Rabbit Hole (Lisbon), Rama em Flor (Lisbon), Room E-10 27 (Berlin/Paris), SomoS (Berlin), SPEKTRUM (Berlin/Athens), Unsound (Kraków), transmediale (Berlin), and Zé dos Bois Gallery (Lisbon), among others.

-Apart from curated programs, XEN organizes “Assemblages,” free-access gatherings with the purpose to (discuss) research where participants propose topics and ideas within the scope of the platform.
-We invite speakers from different fields to our sessions and organise round-table discussions complete with readings of relevant materials as well as discussions of texts and artworks.
+In addition, XEN organizes “Assemblages,” free-access gatherings to (discuss) research where participants propose topics and ideas within the contextual scope.
+Speakers from different fields are invited to collaboratively organise round-table discussions complete with readings of relevant materials, texts, or artworks.

-XEN speculates about new forms of existence and explores the expansion of bodies and subjectivities within the digital realm.
-XEN is an open-community platform for anyone from any background who has interest and curiosity in these topics and/or is willing to expand/corrupt/disrupt/explode them in safe(r) contexts.
+XEN speculates towards new forms of existence and explores the expansion of bodies and subjectivities within the digital realm.
+XEN is an open-community platform welcome to those with any background willing to expand/corrupt/reformulate topics of inquiry in safe(r) contexts.